 In this case, your internet bandwidth will be divided among all the connected devices at that time.
-This way, your gaming expereince will be far from ideal.
+This way, your gaming experience will be far from ideal.

-Cheap internet rates nowadays means you can get a much high speed internet speed than 6 Mbps.
+Cheap internet rates nowadays mean you can get a much high-speed internet speed than 6 Mbps at a reasonable price.

 In my opinion, you should get one that gives you 16+ Mbps bandwidth.
 But make sure that that connection isn’t capped or have high latency.